- Home

 The 6119 work caboose generally had the same features between all versions.
 The following is a summary of each caboose with its appropriate suffix, features and years of production:

-• 6119-75 - Unpainted gray caboose and tray with black lettering, gray painted frame with black lettering, four corner footsteps, bar-end trucks with a single operating coupler plus a short plastic smokestack.
-This was only available in 1957.
+- 6119-75 - Unpainted gray caboose and tray with black lettering, gray painted frame with black lettering, four corner footsteps, bar-end trucks with a single operating coupler plus a short plastic smokestack.
+The all-gray caboose was only available in 1957.
+Additionally, a rather rare, closely spaced rubber stamped variation does exist and is one of the rarest 6119 cabooses manufactured by Lionel.

 Additional Detail, Photos & Box Information